MarcAstner/CRAPy/PROGRESS_REPORT.md

 #### Lucas:
 - Tweaked the design of the double helical gears with Milan
-- Starting brainstorming the design of the base of the solar panel mount
+- Starting brainstorming/sketching the design of the base of the solar panel mount

 #### Marc:
 - together with Xavier; troubleshoot ros/lidar functioning